cchulo-archive/cchulo.codes/README.md

 ---

-## Instructions
+## Instructions to run

-To compile you will need:
+To compile you will need at minimum:

 - .NET Core SDK 3.1 +
 - NodeJS 14+ LTS